 It’s never too late—and always worth it—to improve flexibility.
-Start here.
+Start with standing cat-cow.

 Being flexible isn’t about bending over to touch your toes or twisting your body into a pretzel.

 “We all differ so much, so forcing yourself into a position can cause more harm than good,” says Terecita “Ti” Blair, the 2017 SilverSneakers Instructor of the Year.
 “Be at peace where you are.”
 And know that no matter what you think about your body and your abilities now, you can improve your flexibility.

 “As we age, things start to slow down, we lose function, and we become fearful of movement,” Blair says.
 “Then we move less and stiffen more.
 But the body will listen to what you give it.”